 Encourage your employees to support LifeMoves services for homeless families and individuals.
-Sign up for an employee matching gift program and amplify the impact of your employees’ donations.
+Match employee gifts and amplify the impact of your employees’ donations.

 The main ballroom is now at maximum capacity but you can still enjoy the program!